Skip to content

 Prerequisites and Basic Requirements

-• Privileges: Root access or sudo privileges are required to install packages, modify system configurations, and manage services.
+• Privileges: Root access or sudo privileges are required to install packages, configure services, and manage Docker containers.

 File and Directory Structure